Are you a good communicator?

 As any business owner or leader knows, listening is a foundational building block to success.
 Many times, opportunities present themselves when you take the time to listen.
 This is very true when communicating.
 If you always keep an open mind and focus on the discussion, doors inevitably open and relationships tend to grow.
-Besides, you can usually tell when someone isn’t listening and let’s face it, that’s very annoying!
+Besides, you can usually tell when someone isn’t listening, and let’s face it, that’s very annoying!

 Look in the mirror

 Pacing yourself with the person you are speaking with helps put that person at ease.
 I find it is helpful to follow their body language and match the speed of their words and the excitement in their voice.
-This tip can be used for conference calls, personal meetings or at networking events.
-Mirroring the person you are communicating with reduces barriers and leads to a more in-depth communication.
+This tip can be used for conference calls, personal meetings, or networking events.
+Mirroring the person you are communicating with reduces barriers and leads to more in-depth communication.
 It’s always easier to communicate with someone when you walk next to them rather than ahead or behind them.

-When communicating via email, text or social media, review the content for spelling errors, sentence structure and flow before hitting the send button.
+When communicating via email, text, or social media, review the content for spelling errors, sentence structure, and flow before hitting the send button.
 Don’t let what you are trying to say get buried underneath poor grammar or bad spelling.
 The extra 30-seconds to review could remove confusion and, more importantly, keep the conversation going.
 If what you are sending is vital, have someone else read the content and take the time to ask yourself, what would I do if I received this information?